JohnBontjer/Prov.Overijssel/README.md

 [Top]

 ## Step #3: Install Yeoman and gulp
-Before installing the yeoman and gulp, check the “node” version and as well as the “npm” version of the SharePoint Framework (SPFx).
+Before installing the yeoman and gulp, check the ï¿½nodeï¿½ version and as well as the ï¿½npmï¿½ version of the SharePoint Framework (SPFx).

 To check the version of node and npm version, Run the below command in your Windows PowerShell.